High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Approximate dispersion relation (ADR)

-The dispersion and dissipation characteristics of WCNS6-LD are also compared with the WCNS with HW interpolation (WCNS6-HW) in Fig.~\ref{fig:compare_dispersion_errors_LD} and ~\ref{fig:compare_dissipation_errors_LD}.
-The parameter settings in WCNS6-HW follow those in \cite{wong2016improved} except $C=1.0e9$ to match that of WCNS6-LD.
-The major difference between the two interpolation methods is that WCNS6-HW has zero dissipation at Nyquist limit while WCNS6-LD has the same amount of dissipation as WCNS6-Z at the limit because of the changes discussed in Sec.~\ref{section:LD_interpolation}.
+The dispersion and dissipation characteristics of WCNS6-LD are also compared with the WCNS with HW interpolation (WCNS6-HW) in figures~\ref{fig:compare_dispersion_errors_LD} and ~\ref{fig:compare_dissipation_errors_LD}.
+The parameter settings in WCNS6-HW follow those in Wong and Lele~\cite{wong2016improved} except $C=1.0e9$ to match that of WCNS6-LD.
+The major difference between the two interpolation methods is that WCNS6-HW has zero dissipation at Nyquist limit while WCNS6-LD has the same amount of dissipation as WCNS6-Z at the limit because of the changes discussed in section~\ref{section:LD_interpolation}.
 This difference can improve the numerical stability of WCNS6-LD around extremely high wavenumber features.

-\section{Numerical Tests}
+\section{Numerical tests}

-In this section, WCNS's using different interpolation methods with settings in Tab.~\ref{table:parameters} are compared for various test problems with different number of dimensions.
-The third order total variation diminishing Runge-Kutta scheme \cite{shu1989efficient} (RK-TVD) is used for time integration.
+In this section, WCNS's using different interpolation methods with settings in table~\ref{table:parameters} are compared for various test problems with different number of dimensions.
+The third order total variation diminishing Runge--Kutta scheme~\cite{shu1989efficient} (RK-TVD) is used for time integration.

-\subsection{Convergence Study}
+\subsection{Convergence study}

 To verify the formal order of accuracy of both conservation and advection equations in each scheme, advections of density and volume fraction disturbances are used as test problems for single-species and multi-species flows respectively.